ethereumclassic/classic-guide/docs/world_database/blocks.rst

 referred to as the *uncle* blocks since they are related to the parents or last blocks added.
 These block components consist of the following:

-miner extra data
+extra data (miner extra data)
    32 unused bytes added by miners

-miner addresses
+beneficiary (miner address)
    addresses with respect to block mining rewards

-miner validation help
-   values that help miners validate blocks faster
+mix hash (miner validation help) values that help miners validate blocks faster

-miner gas maxima
+gas limit (miner gas maximum)
    maximum possible gas requirements to apply all transactions in blocks

-proof of work information
-   the number required to add blocks to the blockchain
+nonce (proof of work information) the number required to add blocks to the blockchain

-proof of work difficulty
-   difficulty of finding proof of work information for the block
+difficulty (proof of work difficulty) difficulty of finding proof of work information for the block

-uncle header lists
-   lists of the headers of the associated uncles
+ommer header list (uncle header list) lists of the headers of the associated uncles

-uncle header list root hashes
+ommers hash (uncle header list root hash)
    Keccak 256 hashes of uncle header lists

 The miner validation help components are necessary because slow block validation